Code-Institute-Submissions/memory_game_ms2/readme.md

   2. Hover over 'close' btn' and verify response
   3. Click on 'close' btn' and verify modal closes returning to game deck.

-A shortened game form in which the congratulations modal launches on matching a pair of cards was used to speed up some testing processes.
-This is included and can be accessed by using [quick_index](https://github.com/SingeRoi/memory_game_ms2/blob/master/quick_index.html) and it's cognate [quick_game](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/scripts/quick_game.js) script.
+For testing purposes a shortened game form in which the congratulations modal launches on matching a pair of cards was used to speed up the process.
+To avoid any potential confusion for users these files have now been removed.

 ### Test Findings